-This past weekend we headed about 25-minutes away to Butler, Ohio, the site of the Prairie Peddler Festival.
-It is hard to believe that we’ve lived in North Central Ohio for nearly 6 years, but this was our first trip to the Prairie Peddler!
+Just on the outskirts of the beautiful Mohican State Park lives the home of the Prairie Peddler Festival.
+It is hard to believe that we’ve lived in North Central Ohio for nearly 6 years, but only visited the Peddler for the first time last year!
 We enjoyed our day exploring the many craft booths, catching up with old friends, and making some happy fall memories.
 Since it was our first visit, I had a lot of questions about the Festival, but couldn’t find many answers online.
 I hope this post helps you plan your first visit to the Prairie Peddler.

 Things to know before you go

 The Prairie Peddler is an outdoor crafts and food extravaganza that’s been taking place in the hills of Butler, Ohio since 1988!
 The event is held each fall.
-In 2022 there is just one weekend left, October 1-2.
-Admission is $10 for adults and $3 for children over 6.
+In 2023 the dates are September 23 & 24 and September 30 & October 1.
+Admission is $10 for adults and kids over 13.
+The cost is $3 for children 6-12.

 For those visiting the Prairie Peddler, I recommend bringing cash!
 Not all of the vendors use credit cards and even if they do, service can be spotty.

 Be patient when arriving during busy times.
 If you plan to arrive between 10 & 2, know that the parking lot gets very busy!
-Based on what I saw today, you would be better off coming after noon and staying until closer to 5.
+Based on my experience, you would be better off coming after noon and staying until closer to 5.
 When we left around 3, the parking lot was less than half full.
 We saw people trying to exit the parking lot around 12:30 pm and it was not easy for them!